jazzband/Watson/docs/user-guide/commands.md

 If you are outputting to the terminal, you can selectively enable a pager through the `--pager` option.

-You can limit the log to a project or a tag using the `--project` and `--tag` options.
-They can be specified several times each to add multiple projects or tags to the log.
+You can limit the log to a project or a tag using the `--project`, `--tag`, `--ignore-project` and `--ignore-tag` options.
+They can be specified several times each to add or ignore multiple projects or tags in the log.

 You can change the output format from *plain text* to *JSON* using the `--json` option or to *CSV* using the `--csv` option.
 Only one of these two options can be used at once.

 Example: